joangcc-pers/aidl-upc-w20245-rec-sys/README.md

 We want to underscore that, while developing the architectures, we made important additions to the reference paper (Wu et al., 2019), by incorporating into our architectures the product information (product category and brand) and more sophisticated attentional mechanisms.
 Here we give a brief definition of both GRU and the attention mechanisms, and later on how we implemented the product information.

+## 4.1 Key considerations
-### GRU: modelling the temporal context of the session
+### 4.1.1 GRU: modelling the temporal context of the session

 In a session-based recommender, managing the context and the sequential information properly is key for making good predictions and capturing the nature of the customer journey.
 GRU stands for Gated Recurrent Unit.
 It is a variant from Recurrent Neural Networks (RNN), adding gates, which allows it to assess the pieces of information that GRU has to remember and forget about the past interactions (in our case, views).
 The information flows through the sequence of steps, updating the elements of each node (i.e., of each product), based on the messages that come from the previous element sof the custoemr journey sequence.
 As a result, the network ends up having **temporal memory** of the past, building the context properly.

-### Attention: implicit or explicit
+### 4.1.2 Attention: implicit or explicit

 In a customer journey, when the client is shopping, the past itneractions of the item may have different weights as to what they view next.
 Modelling which steps of the interaction should be attended to is a key factor in the prediction of the next viewed item.
 However, such mechanisms have increased computational costs and added complexity.

 One could opt for implicit attention.
 That is, the network gives uniform weights to each of the product nodes.
 This is less computationally demanding, whilst hindering the ability to prioritize more relevant products.
 The alternative is to use explicit attention: add mechanisms to set weights for each interaction differently.
 In the next description of our architectures, you will see the different alternatives we used: AttentionalAggregation and self-attention based on session products.

-### Modelling product information: embedding vs one-hot enconding followed by a fully-connected layer
+### 4.1.3 Modelling product information: embedding vs one-hot enconding followed by a fully-connected layer

 Product category and brand info are a crucial part for users to navigate and choose products of categories they are attracted to and brands the know of.
 There are two main ways to manage categorical information such as this: embeddings or one-hot encodings with a fully connected layer.
 In early iterations, the team developed the code for one-hot encoding.
 However, the usage of one-hot encodings with afully conencted layer was causibgn many RAM problems, as there are multiple categories within each layer of the product taxonomy, as well as brands.
 Therefore, this implmentation was discarded, and continued with embeddings.

-## Architecture iterations tested
+## 4.2 Architectures tested

-### Gated Graph Neural Network with node embeddings and Sequential Message Propagation with GRU (saved as "graph_with_embeddings")
+### 4.2.1 Gated Graph Neural Network with node embeddings and Sequential Message Propagation with GRU (saved as "graph_with_embeddings")
 <br>
 </br>
 <figure>